7 Reasons to Try Microfiber Made Recycled Plastic

 According to RecycleYourPlastics.org, specific types of plastic are used to create certain kinds of items.
 For example:

 Plastic wraps and bags are used to create playground equipment, park benches, decking and fencing—even new plastic bags.
 But if you still use plastic bags to carry items home from the store, you should know that curbside recycling programs are not the best way to recycle them.
 Instead, many retailers are now offering to recycle these bags, so they don’t end up in the landfill.
 Still, your best bet is to bring your own reusable bag and avoid plastic altogether.

 Milk jugs, laundry detergent and shampoo bottles are made of a strong and lightweight plastic known as HDPE, or #2-coded plastic.
 These kinds of containers can be recycled into plastic lumber, picnic tables, playground equipment, recycling bins and new bottles and containers.
 This type of plastic is one of the two most recycled plastics and is easily handled by most curbside programs.

 Plastic beverage bottles are made from a thinner type of plastic known as PET, or #1-coded plastic, and are also easily recycled.
 These types of bottles are turned into carpeting; fabric for t-shirts, sweaters and fleece jackets; insulating material for jackets and sleeping bags; more bottles…

 Norwex was the first company to offer microfiber made from recycled PET plastic bottles to help solve a decades-old problem—plastic pollution.

-Norwex’s latest microfiber innovations include products made from up to 70% recycled materials.
+Norwex’s latest microfiber innovations include products made from up to 70% recycled yarn.
 Now Norwex customers are literally helping to clean up the world as they also reduce chemicals in their homes and create safer havens for themselves and their families.